dotnet/corert/src/ILVerify/README.md

 The test project itself is under [src/ILVerify/tests](https://github.com/dotnet/corert/tree/master/src/ILVerify/tests)

-The generated .dll files are automatically fed into two XUnit based test methods:
- - 1 method expects valid IL code and asserts that the validation runs through without errors
- - 1 method expects invalid IL code and asserts on the expected errors.

  Method names in the .il files must follow the following naming convention:

 ### Methods with Valid IL: